foxy-87/WhatsApp_Manager/README.md

 # WhatsApp_Manager

-This is a little program for manager who use Whatssapp.
+This is a little program for manager who use WhatsApp.

 ## How to download
   * If you have a 64 bit system.
 Open folder "x64" and download "Setup1.msi"